khulnasoft-bot/primeagent/src/backend/tests/locust/README.md

 If automatic setup fails, you can set up manually:

-1. Start Aiexec: `python -m aiexec run --auto-login`
+1. Start Primeagent: `python -m primeagent run --auto-login`
 2. Create a user account through the UI
 3. Create an API key in the settings
 4. Create a simple flow and note its ID